jfern2011/signal/README.md

 ## Signal::generic

-This is the base class of signal_t and requires no arguments.
+This is the base class of signal_t and requires no template arguments.
 It only really exists because I thought it'd be convenient to be able to have a container of signals, each with different template parameters.
-For example, I might have a std::vector< generic > containing all sorts of mem_ptrs and fcn_ptrs.
+For example, I might have a std::vector< generic >
+containing all sorts of mem_ptrs and fcn_ptrs.

 ## Signal::Callable